kafkaesc/RR-Dream/README.md

 # Texas Rail

+This project is about two types of routes.
+The kind you can use with [React Router](https://reactrouter.com/), and the type that I dream of one day connecting the [major cities](https://en.wikipedia.org/wiki/Texas_Triangle) of Texas by [rail](https://en.wikipedia.org/wiki/High-speed_rail).

 This site is a [React](https://reactjs.org) single-page app.
 It uses [React Router](https://reactrouter.com/) for routing.
 It utilizes [Tailwind](https://tailwindcss.com) for site styles.

-To run the Tailwind watcher:
+A working version of this project can be viewed at https://kafkaesc.github.io/RR-Dream/.

+The full code for this project can be viewed at https://github.com/kafkaesc/RR-Dream.

+## To Test

+1. Navigate to the project folder
+1. Run `npm test`

+## To Run

+1. Navigate to the project folder
+1. Run `npm install`
-`npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`
+1. Run the Tailwind watcher `npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`

-To run the project:

-`npm start`
+1. Run the app `npm start`

 Built by Jared Hettinger